 Catch your breath and climb the 183 steps from the Piazza del Carmine to the 812-metre-high Monte San Paolino.

-Let’s take a breath!
-From Piazza del Carmine, we will climb the 183 steps to Monte San Paolino which is 812 meters high.
-In 1370, Giovanni Chiaramonte built the sanctuary of San Paolino right on the castle’s walls.
-The church is next to a small eighteenth-century convent of the Philippine Fathers; there, we find a painting by Filippo Tancredi, the Madonna in trono fra i Santi Damiano e Cosma, and two wonderful urns (relics), expressions of the ancient Sicilian goldsmith.
-One urn, from 1498, contains the bones of San Paolino, while the other, from 1649 by the Sicilian Francesco Rivelo, is a gorgeous example of Baroque goldsmith and contains the bones of St. Onofrio.
+Giovanni Chiaramonte had the Santuario di San Paolino erected on the terrace on top of the castle’s buildings in 1370.
+The church is flanked by the small 18th-century convent of the Philippine Fathers; there’s a canvas by Filippo Tancredi, the Madonna in Trono fra i Santi Damiano e Cosma, and two amazing reliquary urns, examples of ancient Sicilian goldsmithing.
+One urn, from 1498, contains the bones of San Paolino; the other, from 1649, by Francesco Rivelo of Palermo, is a magnificent example of Baroque goldsmith’s art and contains the bones of Sant’Onofrio.

 The small hill, known as rocca spaccata or jacca, “split”, has two sides separated by a void and tradition has it that the rock split with the last breath of Jesus on the cross.
 You can now take an easy path on the plateau of the hill of San Marco to see the figureddi, Byzantine-style frescoes which depict the four Evangelists, the Madonna and San Paolino.
 They’re probably the work of the Basilian monks who arrived here between the fourth and sixth centuries.